paul-voyles/FEM-AngularCorrelations/ReadME.md

 - pyxem (4-D STEM)
 - nglview (Viewing Molecular Structures)
 - scanning_drift_corr (Drift Correction)

-To launch a jupyter notebook from the bundle you should run the Miniforge Prompt (Hyperspy-bundle) application and then run the commoand $jupyter notebook to start a notebook server.
-You can also right click on a directory and the option "Jupyter Notebook Here" should be available.
-You can then open up the notebook you are interested in running.

 ***Note:*** if you already have a version of python or anaconda on your computer then this will install a second version of python.
 Make sure you are using the hyperspy bundle distribution or download pyxem/hyperspy using pip or conda as described above